isaacnmm/pestpolicy-hugo2XX/content/posts/harrowing-guide/index.md

 Preparing your seedbed may same easy from face value.
 However, proper preparation of your garden in readiness for planting could be the key to getting better yields from your garden.
 Plowing and harrowing work in tandem in seedbed preparation but are slightly different altogether.

-Choosing the right tractor and [tillers](https://digitalcommons.usu. edu/cgi/viewcontent. cgi? article=1897&context=extension_histall) is crucial for you to get the desired results.
+Choosing the right tractor and [tillers](https://digitalcommons.usu.edu/cgi/viewcontent.cgi?article=1897&context=extension_histall)is crucial for you to get the desired results.

 What is harrowing? **Harrowing is further preparation of a seedbed that comes after plowing.
 Harrowing come with specialized attachments that help to break up large soil clumps.
 Many rookies confuse harrowing with cultivating as both are crucial in seedbed preparation. ** **However, plows dig deeper into the soil and in the process loosening and turning it.